-Step One - Intermediate Administrator
+Step One - Intermediate Administrator (Local Level)

-All grievances shall be filed in the electronic grievance system not later than twenty (20) days (thirty (30) days from the effective date of the Agreement through December 31, 2015) from the date the grievant became or reasonably should have become aware of the occurrence giving rise to the grievance not to exceed a total of thirty (30) days after the event.
+All grievances shall be filed in the electronic grievance system not later than twenty (20) days from the date the grievant became or reasonably should have become aware of the occurrence giving rise to the grievance not to exceed a total of thirty (30) days after the event.
 If being on approved paid leave prevents a grievant from having knowledge of an occurrence, then the time lines shall be extended by the number of days the employee was on such leave except that in no case will the extension exceed sixty (60) days after the event.
 The parties shall reference the date the grievance was submitted in the electronic grievance system to confirm timeliness.